Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 Electric Mobility Safety Certificate

-HB 381 would also create a new electric mobility safety certificate program.
+HB 381 creates a new electric mobility safety certificate program designed to improve rider knowledge and safety on public roads.

 The course is expected to be an online safety program, similar to hunter education or boating safety courses, intended to teach riders without a driver’s license basic traffic laws and safe riding practices.